qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 #### Cluster Manager

-Nn immutable field set by a cluster manager when this cluster resources is created by it.
-Each cluster manager instance should set a different values to this field
+An immutable field set by a cluster manager when this cluster resources is created by it.
+Each cluster manager instance should set a different values to this field.

+In addition, a predefined label with key "x-k8s.io/cluster-manager" needs to be added by the cluster manager upon creation.
+The value of the label MUST be the same as the name of the cluster manager.
+The purpose of this label is to make filter clusters from different cluster managers eaiser.

 ### Status